 Each year, between 8,000 and 18,000 people are hospitalized with Legionnaires’ disease in the U.S., making it a serious health threat.
 Legionnaires’ disease can have symptoms like many other forms of pneumonia.
 Unfortunately, there is currently no vaccine for legionellosis.
-However, proper maintenance of water systems using methods such as secondary disinfection can help to prevent Legionella from growing in the first place.

-The key to preventing legionellosis is maintenance of the water systems in which Legionella grow.
+The key to preventing legionellosis is the maintenance of the water systems in which Legionella grow.
 Secondary disinfection of water systems in commercial and industrial environments can be very important in that regard.

 Consideration should be given to mixed oxidant solutions (MIOX), which have been proven very effective against the build-up of biofouling that forms inside of water system distribution pipelines and that can harbor harmful microorganisms.
 By eliminating this biofouling, MIOX removes a potential shelter for bacteria in the water supply through its secondary disinfection.